christianh814/bekind/README.md

 * `version`: The version of the Helm chart to install (*Optional*)
 * `args`: The parameter of the `--set` command to change the values in a comma separated format.
 This is a list of key value pairs using `name` for the key and `value` for the value. (*Optional*)
 * `wait`: Wait for the release to be installed before returning (*Optional*); default is `false`.

+# Loading Docker Images

+The following are valid configurations for the `loadDockerImages` section:

+> :rotating_light: **NOTE** Only `docker` is supported see [KIND upstream issue](https://github.com/kubernetes-sigs/kind/pull/3109)

+* `pullImages`: To perform a pull of the image before lodaing (opional and defaults to `true` if not supplied).
+This is a "global" setting (you're either pulling them all or none)
+* `images`: List of images to do the pull.